IT automation: A better way to grow your business

 Learn what IT automation is, common mistakes to avoid, and how to implement it to drive business efficiency and compliance.

 From machine learning to artificial intelligence (AI), it’s an understatement to say that information technology (IT) is evolving at breakneck speeds.

-Moreover, these varied and complex technologies often require an IT workforce to conduct manual processes and IT tasks, leaving a DevOps team with less time to work on its company’s growth objectives.
+Moreover, these varied and complex technologies often require an IT workforce to conduct manual processes and IT tasks, leaving DevOps teams less time to work on their company’s growth objectives.

 In other words, your company can drive more business success with a proper IT automation strategy.
 But what exactly is IT automation, and how can it help your business grow?

 IT automation is software programming with little or no human direction or control to read and perform repeatable instructions, processes, and workflows.

 Another term for this is IT process automation (ITPA).

 IT process automation (ITPA) vs. RPA vs. orchestration

 Like ITPA, robotic process automation (RPA) is a form of business process automation (BPA), a software product that interfaces with programs on behalf of humans.
 Its programming and function are simpler than ITPA’s, however.

 In essence, RPAs function as an assistant to end-users who aren’t programmers themselves.
 For example, programmers can program RPAs to perform manual IT tasks like data entry or batching.